philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 When I did this for shadow realm I discovered several issues

-#### bytecode cache issues
+## bytecode cache issues

-The first issue I came across was that my `evaluate`-related code didn't play nice with the bytecode cache.
+The first issue that arose from adding stress test coverage was that my `evaluate`-related code didn't play nice with the bytecode cache.
 It took me a while to figure out what the trick was to reproduce the issue.

 First you need to populate the cache with a run with: